Cleaners clean offices, factories, shops, public buildings, schools, private homes and aircraft.

 Cleaners need to have:

-- an awareness of health and safety practices.
+- knowledge of health and safety.

 Self-employed cleaners need to have small business skills.

 - work regular or irregular hours, including mornings, evenings, nights and weekends, and may be on call